 Come on mom, you know how much I want this…

 What if I go and clean my room first?

 Tomorrow doesn’t work.

 I’m sorry, sweetheart, I really love you, and tomorrow doesn’t work for me.

 When communicating with others, be as clear as you can.
 Meanwhile, keep in mind that you are 100% responsible for what you say and 0% responsible for what people understand.

 And now, I’d like to hear from you.
 What are you taking with you from this article?
-Please post your comments below or write me at email@example.com.
+Post your comments below or write to me at firstname.lastname@example.org.

 And if you know other women who might benefit from this information, please share this post.
 Thank you.

 Want more useful tips and weekly inspiration?